Roger Touhy: Battle for control of the Chicago labor movement

 Thomas J. Courtney, who became Cook County State's Attorney in 1933, was ostensibly a reformer who professed a desire to root out organized crime influence in the labor movement.
 Courtney had little interest in doing so, intending to use his defense of collective bargaining as a means of seeking higher office.
 Modern historians agree that, behind the scenes, Courtney engaged in collusion with gang leaders.
 The Chicago District Council of Teamsters (an umbrella group for Teamster locals in the area) had broken away from the IBT in 1905, and now Courtney colluded with the AFL and IBT to force the independent District Council back into the IBT.
-Courtney's chief investigator, Chicago Police captain Daniel Gilbert, became the point-man for Courtney's efforts.
+Courtney's chief investigator, Chicago Police captain Daniel A. Gilbert, became the point-man for Courtney's efforts.
 Under the agreement, Courtney had to approve of the leaders of IBT locals in the area, and was permitted to bar certain individuals from membership.

 Courtney faced a Chicago Outfit in disarray.
 When Al Capone was imprisoned on October 24, 1931, only two of the Chicago Outfit's top 16 leaders remained out of prison.

 Lower-level mobsters now fought for control of the Chicago Outfit.
 Irish gangster and Outfit member George "Red" Barker had been in control of a number of union locals in Chicago since 1928, and now began using this base of power to put pressure on the Sicilian mobsters who had dominated the Outfit under Capone.
 Barker was murdered in June 1932.
 The press reported at the time that the Sicilian faction was responsible, although labor historian David Scott Witwer says someone from Touhy's gang was the likely culprit.
 After Barker's death, Capt.
 Gilbert began putting Courtney-approved leaders in charge of the "liberated" local unions.
-In retaliation for the Barker murder, the Outfit killed Burrell in July 1932.
+In retaliation for the Barker murder, the Outfit killed Berrell in July 1932.

 Touhy was aware of the collusion between Courtney and the IBT to dominate the District Council.
 After the death of Barker, Courtney installed a pro-IBT president as president of the Coal Haulers, and removed Looney as president of the Excavating, Grading, and Dump Drivers.
 On February 2, 1933, Tommy Touhy and other members of the Touhy gang attacked James "Fur" Sammons, a hitman for the O'Donnell Gang, and several others involved in labor racketeering, but managed to neither kill nor wound anyone.
 Worried that Touhy's attack might embolden union leaders to resist the Outfit, Frank Nitti ordered a series of vandalisms and bombings that intimidated business owners and unions alike into remaining under the Outfit's control.